 For those looking to learn more about perpetual travellers, there are some interesting podcasts on The Voluntary Life:

 Are you a PT?
 I’d love to learn about how you discovered perpetual travelling and what encouraged you to live this lifestyle!
-Please leave a comment on this post or contact me on Twitter!
+Please contact me!